Your students, your former students, even you!

 That we don’t mind.
 Why?
 Your students still must take the initiative to seek our help for their writing.
 It’s their initiative, their responsibility.
 We’re okay with the extra credit dangling at the end of the stick.

 Yes.
 We welcome students for whom English is not a first or home language.
 All of our tutors are trained to assist such students.
 Remember, though, we don’t assist students solely with grammar.
 To that end, if you think of us as a fix-it shop for grammar while you handle the content, everyone will emerge from the process disappointed.
 Just as we do with all writers, we step back and look at the whole, and when we find grammatical errors, we help students learn to recognize and correct those errors themselves.
 It’s a journey.
 Please encourage your students to come, and come often.
-(They are eligible for up to two hours of free assistance per week!)
+(They are eligible for up to three hours of free assistance per week!)

 Yes.
 However, we do require students to allow us to send a Client Report Form to you detailing our session.
 We advise students to make sure ahead of time that you permit your students to seek outside assistance on exams.